Azure-Samples/ms-identity-aspnet-daemon-webapp/README.md

 1. In the resultant screen, select the `dotnet-web-daemon-v2` application.
 1. In the **Authentication** | page for your application, update the Logout URL fields with the address of your service, for example [https://dotnet-web-daemon-v2-contoso.azurewebsites.net](https://dotnet-web-daemon-v2-contoso.azurewebsites.net)
 1. From the *Branding* menu, update the **Home page URL**, to the address of your service, for example [https://dotnet-web-daemon-v2-contoso.azurewebsites.net](https://dotnet-web-daemon-v2-contoso.azurewebsites.net).
 Save the configuration.
 1. Add the same URL in the list of values of the *Authentication -> Redirect URIs* menu.
-If you have multiple redirect urls, make sure that there a new entry using the App service's Uri for each redirect url.
+If you have multiple redirect URLs, make sure that there a new entry using the App service's URI for each redirect URL.

 ## Troubleshooting